aangelone2/das-c/profiling/optimizations.md

 # OpenMP (`af3741c`)

 We added a parser which splits the workload using OpenMP.
-This version clocked in at 29.2(3) s with 2 threads and 21.5(2) s with 4, against fresh measurements of 31.6(4) s and 21.4(1) s with the C11 thread version, respectively (`profiling/data-05.dat`).
+Testing with `-O3`, this version clocked in at 29.2(3) s with 2 threads and 21.5(2) s with 4, against fresh measurements of 31.6(4) s and 21.4(1) s with the C11 thread version, respectively (`profiling/data-05.dat`).

+We also performed crude execution time tests, to fully understand the execution time share of the various functions.
+With `-O3` and 1 thread in "threads" mode, we placed `exit()` instructions at various position in the program, measuring the execution time of the code up to that point.
+The results are collected in `profiling/data-06.dat`, and are:

+- Stopping after `init_table()`, `parse_threads.c:84`:
+  3.77(2) s.
+- Stopping after `parse()`, `ave.c:46`: 41.9(4) s.
+- Stopping after the first call to `rebin()`, `ave.c:
+  88`: 42.8(3) s.
+- Full execution: 42.5(3) s.

+This implies that calls to `rebin()` after the first and execution of the statistical functions does not take a meaningful share of the execution time in `ave` (indeed, these functions will operate on an array of size `1024`).
+The first rebinning itself is also rather fast.

+The only meaningful opportunity for further parallelization would be `init_table()`, which would add about 9% of the total execution time to the parallel share of the program.